 Funding and finance action

 One major topic for COP27 is the finance of climate action and how it can be accessed and mobilised by all Parties in attendance.
-Public finance is still falling short of the joint goal set for 2020 of USD 100 billion for climate finance, and the conference is particularly encouraging finance in the form of grants for developing countries facing extreme weather events because of climate change.
+Public finance is still falling short of the joint goal set for 2020 of USD 100 billion for climate finance, and the conference is particularly encouraging finance in the form of grants for developing countries facing extreme weather events and challenges around ‘loss and damage’ because of climate change.
 This follows the news back in January of American Democrat Joe Manchin becoming villainised by the people of developing countries such as Bangladesh as he blocked major climate change legislation from passing.

 Another focus for governments is the need to create the right frameworks to align financial institutions with climate objectives, to increase finance for long-term strategies.
 It is expected trillions will be needed to meet the climate finance needs of developing countries, and the Parties in attendance are being encouraged to look to bilateral, multilateral, and philanthropic sources to raise funding further.
 The conference recognises that accessing this climate finance has been getting easier, but there is also an emphasis on doing more to make climate finance much more accessible, such as reducing significant delays between project conception, approval of funding and disbursement of funds.